Call Us For A AreWeAFit Consultation (954) 507-3475

 The Marvel of the Cloud: Unmasking Its Intricacies

 You might find yourself wondering: what exactly is the cloud?
+Understanding what exactly is cloud is essential.
 It’s a term you’ve probably encountered numerous times, and maybe you even have a general idea about it.
 On the surface, the basic concept of the cloud is straightforward – it simply refers to virtual servers housed in various data centers around the globe.
 These servers host the software, databases, and services countless organizations use to run their businesses.
 Simple, right?

 But beneath this surface-level understanding lies a labyrinth of complexity that might leave you feeling disoriented.